Aviationweb déjà vu Luchtvaart déjà vu helicopters photo gallery

 D-HRAV G-BXPY

-The Robinson R44 Clipper I is a four-seat light utility helicopter powered by a single Lycoming O-540 piston engine.
+The Robinson R44 Clipper I is a single-engined light utility helicopter for up to 1 crew and 3 passengers, powered by a carburetted Lycoming O-540-F1B5 piston engine.
 The Clipper I is an R44 Raven I offered with fixed utility floats for extended flights over water.
-Design of the Robinson R44 began in 1985.
-The first prototype flew on 31 March 1990, and the second in January 1991.
+The Robinson R44 is built and developed by the Robinson Helicopter Company in Torrance, California.
+Design of the Model R44 began in 1985.
+The first prototype flew on 31 March 1990 and the second in January 1991.
 Sales efforts got under way in March 1992 at a base price of 235.000 US-Dollars.
-Certification was achieved on 10 December 1992, and 31 helicopters were delivered in 1993.
-Today the four-seat Model R44 is the world's most popular helicopter of which already over 3600 are delivered to customers all over the world.
+FAA Type Certification for the R44 Astro was achieved on 10 December 1992, and the first Robinson R44 Astro was delivered in February 1993.
+In 2000, the R44 Astro was replaced as the main production model by the hydraulically-assisted R44 Raven.
+Today the four-seat Model R44 is the world's most popular helicopter with over 6300 delivered to customers all over the world.

 Copyright © Jack Wolbrink, Emmen, the Netherlands